EasyPNR/slate-easypnr-api-v4/source/index.html.md

 The API is pretty simple, anyway, in case of problems, contact us on [support@easypnr.com](mailto:support@easypnr.com) or using the form available on the [website](http://www.easypnr.com/contact).

+## What's new in Version 3?

+The authentication now is done using an user API key.
+Also, the Response of /decode method, the *decoded PNR* can contains information about the seats.

 # Authentication